optuna/optuna-integration/CONTRIBUTING.md

 For example:

-- Introduces Tree-structured Parzen Estimator to `optuna.samplers`
+- Support multi-objective optimization in MLflowCallback.

 Second, the **description** of your pull request should: